Maximum entropy states of collisionless positron-electron plasma in a dipole magnetic field: Concluding remarks

 \section{Concluding remarks}

-In this work, we studied the thermal equilibrium of a positron-electron plasma trapped by a dipole magnetic field with the aim of elucidating the confinement properties of the system for different ranges of physical parameters.
+In this work, we studied the maximum entropy states of a collisionless positron-electron plasma trapped by a dipole magnetic field with the aim of elucidating the confinement properties of the system for different ranges of physical parameters.
 Such dipole magnetic field trap has several potential applications, including containment of pair and antimatter plasmas, experimental investigation of exotic and astrophysical plasmas, as well as technology development such as realization of coherent gamma ray lasers.

 In a dipole magnetic field, the nature of plasma equilibria depends on the presence of adiabatic invariants.
 For such conserved quantities to hold, the time scale of electromagnetic fluctuations affecting the energy of a charged particle must be longer than the time scale of the periodic motion associated with each adiabatic invariant.
 Each adiabatic invariant constrains the maximum entropy state, resulting in a departure from standard Maxwell-Boltzmann statistics of an ideal gas.